ir-uam/RELISON/docs/source/sna/introduction.rst

 Social network analysis
 =======================

-SoNALiRe provides functionality for analyzing the structural properties of the social network graphs: vertex, links, communities and graph properties can be easily computed thanks to our framework.
+RELISON provides functionality for analyzing the structural properties of the social network graphs: vertex, links, communities and graph properties can be easily computed thanks to our framework.
 We provide several ways to determine the topological properties of networks: with a program which straightforwardly allows you to compute any of the included social network properties in the framework by reading a configuration file, and by integrating the framework in your own library.

 In this section, we provide some guide on how to do this.